Fast, easy, and affordable

 - For temporary disabilities or nonresidents with permanent disabilities receiving medical care in Texas.

-- Valid 6 months or until recovery, whichever comes first; $5 fee required.
+- Valid 6 months or until recovery, whichever comes first.

 Disability Statement